The local-LLM vocabulary

 Translation: "Meta's Llama 3.1, the 8-billion-parameter dense version, fine-tuned for chat, compressed to 4 bits using the medium-quality K-quant scheme, in the standard local-LLM file format."

-That sentence is the entire metadata.
-Once you can read it, you can shop on HuggingFace.
+That one sentence is the entire metadata.
+Once you can read it, you can shop on HuggingFace without flinching.

 A few more terms you'll see